To create a little flower is the labour of ages.

 • Qualifying exams.
 For secondary topics, I will usually agree to be your examiner if: the exam is about a graduate class that I have taught; or, a class that someone taught, but that person is not available (on leave, or no longer at MIT) and the material falls within my competence.
 Ask well ahead of time (certainly, before you start planning or preparing for the qualifying exam).
 Note that independently, you need to contact the graduate (co)chair to get approval for your choice of exam topics.

 • Recommendation letters.
-I expect you to ask me, at the latest, one month before any deadline.
+For junior career steps (applying to graduate school or postdoctoral positions), I expect you to ask me, at the latest, one month before any deadline.
 I'll tell you if we need to have an in-person meeting to discuss your work.
-I need to receive all the necessary material two weeks before the deadline.
+I need to receive all the necessary material three weeks before the deadline.
 I will need a research statement (for graduate school applicants: statement of mathematical interests), unless I know you and your work exceptionally well.
-Occasionally, I may decline to write a recommendation letter... that doesn't mean you're doomed!
-Maybe I just don't understand well enough what you're doing (strangely, getting tenure doesn't endow one with the power of all-comprehension).
+For senior career steps (tenure-track applications, or promotions to tenure), double all the lengths of time mentioned above.

 • Thesis defense committees.
 Again, ask me well ahead of time, and be aware that the decision rests with me.
 Once we've agreed, I need to receive a preliminary version of your thesis (mathematically complete, but possibly lacking some polish) one month before the defense; and the final version (fully polished) two weeks before the defense.
 If you miss either deadline, I will not serve on your committee, no matter what we agreed to beforehand.